 Acne can be the cause of emotional distress for people suffering from it.
-Hormonal changes, individual diet, stress, and certain types of medication can trigger or make acne worse.
+Hormonal changes, individual diet, stress, medical conditions, and certain types of medication can trigger or make acne worse.

 What Causes Neonatal Acne?